Woman’s body most likely dismembered with power tool – murder trial

 “She wanted us dead one at a time, starting with Gus.
 She wanted us all dead, down to the kids,” the father-of-three told interviewing detectives.

-Kieran Greene also said retired grandmother Patricia O’Connor told her daughter that if she killed her father, she would sign the house over to her.
+Kieran Greene also said Mrs O’Connor told her daughter that if she killed her father, she would sign the house over to her.
 Louise O’Connor “automatically said no”, Mr Greene told detectives.

 Det Garda David Connolly told prosecution counsel Roisin Lacey SC on Wednesday that he conducted an interview with Mr Greene at Bray Garda Station on June 14th, 2017.